kyungjae-lee/engineers-notebook/multi-threading/thread-synchronization-introduction.md

 * A critical section must be executed by the concurrent threads but **by one and only one thread at a time**.
 In other words, a critical section must be an **atomic operation**.

   If the critical sections are allowed to be accessed by multiple threads without deploying appropriate thread synchronization techniques, the application will, sooner or later, fail.

-## Mutex

-* Mutex is a thread synchronization construct/tool which provides **mutual exclusion** while a critical section is being access by multiple threads concurrently.

-* Analogy:

-  Mutex is like a key to a locker and whomever wants to access the locker needs to have the key.
-Whoever that does not have the key cannot access the locker and has to wait till it obtains the key.
-Whoever that is accessing the locker needs to handover the key when done accessing the locker.

-  Here,

-  * Locker = Critical section
-  * Whoever = Threads
-  * Key = Mutex